Key takeaways

 Pay your bills on time

-Paying on time is the best thing you can do to improve your score.
+Paying on time is one of the best things you can do to improve your credit score.
 Set up automatic payments.
 Put reminders in your calendar.
 Anything that will keep you from missing a payment.
-A positive payment history will do wonders for your score.
+A positive payment history can significantly improve your score.

 Lower your credit usage